vincentvankrunkelsven/courses-intro-to-sql/chapter3.md

 *** =key5: 5c84507976

 *** =instructions5
-Get all details for all films except those released in 2015 and order them so we can see the results.
+Get all details for all films except those released in 2015 and order them by year.
 *** =solution5
 ```{sql}
 SELECT *